 Pure gold and gold alloys can be evaporated, but in most cases, they are not used for decorative applications because of the cost of gold, the difficulty in recovering unused gold, the poor adhesion of gold, and the softness of the film.
 A great deal of time and effort has been expended to develop an alloy that would simulate gold, but with better properties and lower cost.

 When we consider gold toned alloys, the first two categories of material that come to mind are brasses and bronzes.

-Brasses are alloys of copper and zinc, and sometimes lead in varying ratios.
-Bronzes are alloys of copper and tin perhaps with additional elements such as phosphorus, manganese, aluminium, or silicon.
+Brasses are alloys of copper and zinc and sometimes lead in varying ratios.
+Bronzes are alloys of copper and tin perhaps with additional elements such as phosphorus, manganese, aluminum or silicon.

 So, what can we expect to achieve when evaporating aluminum bronze?
-Efforts to achieve color matches to other parts or to color chips are usually exercises in frustration, and we would discourage the attempt.
+Efforts to achieve color matches to other parts or to color chips usually end up in frustration, and we would discourage the attempt.
 Properly done, an aluminum bronze evaporation will yield a color that is best described as yellow with a bit of brown.
 Improperly done, the result will be silvery or very brown.

 The best way to fire this material is hot and fast in order to keep the metals together during evaporation.
 It is also important to control the firing parameters and the partial pressure of oxygen from cycle to cycle in order to produce consistent results.
 It should also be mentioned that coverage is not as good as with aluminum and it may be necessary to add additional filaments in order to achieve proper coverage.
 If the operator is familiar with evaporating copper, the process for bronze is similar.
 The increased density of the material increases the likelihood that molten material will drip from the filament, so basket filaments are usually used to prevent this problem.